 In addition to the donations from the Friends of Saqqara, the Foundation also receives gifts, both incidental and structural in nature.
 In certain cases, these gifts are even tax-deductible for the contributor.
 The annual Saqqara-day is a further source of income, as the day is also open to (paying) guests and as various additional fundraising activities are organized throughout the course of the day, such as a raffle and a book sale.
 Finally, a minor yield is generated each year by placing the income of the Foundation on a savings account.

-The Foundation's equity - all income after deduction of expenses, including the costs incurred for the organization of the Saqqara-day, the hosting of the website and the production of the Saqqara Newsletter - is in principle at the full disposal of the excavation project of the Dutch archaeological mission in Saqqara.
-This mission is currently a joint project of the National Museum of Antiquities (RMO) in Leiden and Leiden University (UL).
-If the mission at any moment wishes to make use of the financial resources of the Foundation, it shall submit to the Foundation a request thereto, in which the practical application of the requested funds is indicated.
+The Foundation’s equity – all income after deduction of expenses, including the costs incurred for the organization of the Saqqara-day, the hosting of the website and the production of the Saqqara Newsletter – is in principle to stimulate and subsidize Dutch archaeological research in Egypt.
+If a Dutch mission at any moment wishes to make use of the financial resources of the Foundation, it shall submit to the Foundation a request thereto, in which the practical application of the requested funds is indicated.
 Although there are no statutory restrictions in this respect, the Foundation generally only provides funding for one-off investments, such as the restoration of a specific grave, the acquisition of specialist equipment or the realization of specific research.
 Annually recurring budget items of the mission, such as airline tickets for the expedition members or rent for the excavation house, will in principle not be eligible for a contribution from the Friends of Saqqara Foundation.